divyank-gupta/mindtickle-project/Readme.md

 The application requires access to a Postgres database.

+In the Dockerfile, an OpenTelemetry agent for Java has been included to facilitate automatic instrumentation.
-The docker image for this application is already pushed to divyankgupta/mindtickle-project repository on dockerhub.
+The Docker image for this application has already been pushed to the divyankgupta/mindtickle-project repository on DockerHub.

 You can run the application along with opentelemetry collector, grafana tempo and grafana by using the docker-compose.yaml.